aimeos/aimeos-docs/src/frontend/html/adapt-themes.md

 }
 ```

-to a bigger one with another color that floats left, then use the same CSS selector and
+to a bigger one with another color that floats left, then use the same CSS selector and:

 ```css
 .catalog-detail-basic .name {